ChantelLai/Slave-to-the-Algorithm/week 1/README.md

 __Group Activity__

 Creating parametres to produce artwork determined by dice.
-Our group's parametres were shapes, colours, position on the page and weight of the outline.
+Our group's parametres were shapes, colours, position on the page and weight of stroke.